iterative/dvc.org/content/docs/command-reference/run.md

           Rscript parsingxml.R data/Posts.xml data/Posts.csv
 ```

-## Example: Using granular parameter dependencies
+## Example: Using parameter dependencies

 To use specific values inside a parameters file as dependencies, create a simple
 YAML file named `params.yaml` (default params file name, see `dvc params` to